A DAY & NIGHT OF FOOD & ADVENTURE IN IBIZA WITH RENOIR GUIDES TOUR 2

 and a local dessert, greixonera, an Ibicenan bread pudding.

-We were now rather full, we then headed to the famous beach of ses Salinas for a little light dancing in the sun at
+We were now rather full, so we then headed to the famous beach of ses Salinas for a little light dancing in the sun at

 SA TRINXA Platja de ses Salinas, 07817 Sant Jordi de Ses Salines +34 637 82 61 83 www.satrinxa.com This is the place for people-watching.